vatpac-technology/sops/docs/military/darwin.md

 ### ADC

-ADC owns the airspace within the DN MIL CTR (`SFC`–`A010`).
+ADC owns the airspace within the DN CTR (`SFC`–`A010`).
 This airspace is designed to facilitate the processing of helicopter scenic flights and low-level helicopter circuits.
 The CTR extends 7NM from the thresholds of runways 11 and 29 but does not including the Robertson Barracks transit zone.

-ADC may request DN MIL CTR (`SFC`–`A020`) from DAW to facilitate fixed-wing circuit operations:
+ADC may request DN TCU (`SFC`–`A020`) from DAW to facilitate fixed-wing circuit operations:
 a) Fixed-wing circuit operations are typically conducted at Delissaville (YDLV) due to high traffic density at Darwin
 b) ADC may deny requests for circuits if IFR traffic may be unduly delayed